UA6EM/Arduino-ST7789-Library/README.txt

-This is a library for ESP8266 and the ST7789 IPS SPI display.
+This is a library for ESP8266, ESP32, RP2040, UNO, NANO and the ST7789 IPS SPI display.

 1.Install environment for dstike board
 https://github.com/spacehuhn/esp8266_deauther/wiki/Installation#compiling-using-arduino-ide